Planning a National Park Road Trip, Are We?

 We recommend making your decision around either a singular must see destination (“I’ve got to see Yellowstone!”) or a type of scenery (“I’m dying to see red rock country”).
 Having one of these in mind will help shape the rest of your trip.

-Mapping Out Your Road Trip (Creating a Road Trip Map)
+Mapping Out Your National Parks Road Trip (Creating a Road Trip Map)

 - Try changing the order of the destinations.
 We find that often time what might seem the most logical route to us, in fact is not.
 Changing the order of your map points around can (and has for us) save you precious hours of drive time in between destinations